 We acquired an exclusive worldwide license to CNDO-109 in November 2007 from University College of London Business PLC ("UCLB").
 In consideration for the license, we paid UCLB initial license fees totaling \$0.1 million and are required to make milestone payments totaling up to \$22 million upon the achievement of various milestones related to regulatory events for the first three indications.
 In March 2012 we recognized our \$250,000 milestone obligation to UCLB related to our IND filed in February 2012 and in April 2012 we paid UCLB for this milestone.
-In June 2012, we received a notice of allowance from the U.S. Patent and Trademark Office for the first U.S. patent covering CNDO-109 and were notified by the FDA that CNDO-109 was granted orphan drug designation.
+In June 2012, we were notified by the FDA that CNDO-109 was granted orphan drug designation and in September 2012, the U.S. Patent and Trademark Office issued the first U.S. patent covering CNDO-109.
 If CNDO-109 is commercialized, we will be obligated to pay to UCLB annual royalties based upon net sales of the product or a portion of sublicensing revenues.